Coral Snake Envenomation Medication

 Medication Summary

-In the United States, the product used to treat Micrurus bites for the last several decades, Wyeth's Micrurus fulvius Antivenin, is no longer in production.
-Other antivenoms are produced in other countries (eg, Brazil, Costa Rica) for non-North American coral snakes.
-Mexico produces an antivenom that is likely effective for coral snake bites in the United States.
-It may prove that one of these exotic antivenoms will be required to be imported into the United States for use in serious bites here.
-In the absence of such an antivenom, care must be entirely supportive.
+In the United States, the product used to treat Micrurus bites for the last several decades, North American Coral Snake Antivenin (Micrurus fulvius) (equine orgin), is no longer in production and current stock is due to expire in June 30, 2024.
+[11] Other antivenoms are produced in other countries (eg, Brazil, Costa Rica) for non-North American coral snakes.
+Mexico produces an antivenom that appears effective for coral snake bites in the United States.
+[13] Foreign elapid antivenoms may prove useful for treatment of coral snake bites in the United States, and research in this area continues.
+Assistance in locating and securing an appropriate antivenom can be obtained by contacting a regional poison control center.

 Care for persons bitten by Sonoran coral snakes is entirely supportive because no specific antivenom is available for this species.